tgirke/GEN242-2018/pages/mydoc/mydoc_Rgraphics_7.md

 For viewing BAM files in IGV as part of `systemPipeR` workflows.

-- `systemPipeR`: utilities for building NGS analysis [pipelines](https://github.com/tgirke/systemPipeR)
+- `systemPipeR`: utilities for building NGS analysis pipelines.